williamouyang/okta.github.io/_source/docs/api/getting_started/enabling_cors.md

 ![CORS Settings UI](/assets/img/okta-admin-ui-cors.png "CORS Settings UI")

-1. Enter the base URL of websites with which you want to allow cross-orgin AJAX requests, one per line.
+1. Enter the base URL of websites with which you want to allow cross-origin AJAX requests, one per line.
 Again, only list specific websites that you control.
 2. Check the **Enable CORS…** box to enable CORS.
 3. Select **Save**.